The economic situation of the coal mines in

 A double header of class 83 or classes 83 and 25 on narrow gauge:

 Shunting with standard gauge locomotives of the classes 33 and 62.
-Currently the Škoda class 19 is not serviceable.
-However, it might return in service until autumn.
+If the Škoda class 19 is serviceable we will also fire it.

 The administration of the Kreka power plant (and some of the coal mines serving this power plant) is in